richkoblah/alx-system_engineering-devops/0x00-shell_basics/README.md

-This command script print list of files
+This list file in long format